 The important thing is to start collecting the data, to enrich the employee experience story.
 By collecting data at every stage, you can understand the impact of your improvements and continue to optimise.

-Once feedback data has been collected and analysed, trends highlighted around different processes and E.X. factors within the business can be used to formulate strategy.
-At this stage, it’s imperative for HR to look for the quick wins, whilst still addressing underlying deeper challenges through a longer term lens.
+Once feedback data has been collected and analysed, trends can be highlighted around different processes and E.X. factors within the business, then used to formulate a strategy.
+At this stage, you should look for the quick wins, whilst still addressing underlying deeper challenges through a longer-term lens.